Case Studies

 Location

-Professor Deborah Prentice Appointed Vice-Chancellor of Cambridge.
+University of Cambridge appoints Professor Deborah Prentice as Vice-Chancellor

 Professor Prentice joined Princeton as a lecturer in psychology in 1988 and was appointed assistant professor of psychology the following year, after completing a PhD at Yale.
 She was appointed associate professor in 1995 and professor of psychology in 2000.
 She became the Alexander Stewart 1886 Professor of Psychology and Public Affairs in 2012 and chaired the Department of Psychology for 12 years until her appointment as Dean of Faculty in 2014.